Summary

 5.3 Care Delivery System Failures

-• Women are up to 7 times more likely to have heart conditions misdiagnosed during a heart attack
+• Misdiagnosis: Women are up to 7 times more likely to be misdiagnosed during a heart attack because diagnostic criteria are often based on male physiology.

 6. Economic Sectors and Investment Opportunities